jtdaugherty/brick/docs/index.rst

 ``brick`` exposes all of the internals you need to implement your own widgets.
 Those internals, together with ``Graphics.Vty``, can be used to create widgets from the ground up.
-We start by writing a function:
+We start by writing a constructor
+function:

 .. code:: haskell